TULiberalArts/Geographic-Information-Systems/pages/undergradaute.md

 published: true
 ---

 This certificate is open to students in all majors across all colleges and schools at Temple University.
+To declare the GIS Certificate, visit the CLA Academic Advising and Professional Development Center in Paley Library, 1st Floor.
+No appointment needed.

 Questions?
 Visit Julia Falcon in 338A Gladfelter Hall or email [guses@temple.edu](mailto:guses@temple.edu).